 The Wilmington office participated in a charity toy drive for New Hanover County’s Department of Social Services’ Gingerbread Tree program.
 The Gingerbread Tree program provides others with the opportunity to donate gifts to local foster children.
 The CSH Wilmington office was given a list of items needed for a 2 year old and 21 month old child and donated toys and clothing to each.
 For more information on the New Hanover County Department of Social Services visit: here.

-For photos from these service projects and to stay updated on other CSH Law activities in the community visit and “like” the CSH Law Facebook page here.
+For photos from these service projects and to stay updated on other Cranfill Sumner activities in the community visit and “like” the Cranfill Sumner Facebook page here.